thorstink/Symmetri/README.md

 ## Principle

 The graph below represents a Petri net.
-The transitions `bar` is fireable, and if it would fire it would consume the *token* ("#9679;")
+The transitions `bar` is fireable, and if it would fire it would consume the *token* (<span style="color:#00c0cb;">&#9679;</span>) and produce two new tokens in the output places.
+These new tokens would enable `foo` and the cycle would continue for ever, while accumelating tokens in the most left place.

 ```mermaid
     graph LR